 • Practical ways educators can weave SEL into daily teaching to nurture both academic and personal growth

 In today’s climate, where uncertainty and division can easily overwhelm, SEL and character development remind us of the power educators hold in shaping not only minds but hearts.
-Made for educators, open to all— this session offers practical insights and skills that can be applied in classrooms, schools, and beyond.
-Come ready to reflect, connect, and leave with ideas and practices for helping students grow in the qualities that make the world better.
+Thank you for reflecting, connecting, and sharing ideas and practices for helping students grow in the qualities that make the world better!